-“My neighbour’s son didn’t get into the community school because he drank milk from a bottle during the assessment”;
+“My neighbour’s son didn’t get into the community school because he was too shy to talk in the assessment”;

-But while the rumours might make school entry assessments seem like ruthless ordeals that no child should ever have to go through, the truth is far gentler and more prosaic, say teachers.
+But while the rumours might make school entry assessments seem like ruthless ordeals that no child should ever have to go through, the truth is – or at least it should be – far gentler and more prosaic, say teachers.

 “It’s sad that parents feel so much pressure for their child to be ready to be so independent at often a very young age.
 We can give them opportunities to learn and teach them these skills but all children learn at a different age and in different ways so please don’t be worried if your child is at a different stage to others.
 Teachers and Assistants are well aware that children are all different and additional pressure placed on a child can make the situation more difficult and cause unnecessary anxiety in them.”